ScriptRaccoon/portfolio-website/src/data/projects/gameoflife.md

 date: 2022-10-25
 ---

-Conway's Game of Life as a fullscreen browser game, made with Svelte.
+This is [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) as a fullscreen browser game, made with Svelte.

+The cells can be toggled via mouse click.
+In the menu, you can start or pause the simulation.
+When paused, you can also go to the next step of the simulation.
+There is also an option to randomize all the cells.

+I literally could watch this game forever!